Boracay: Governance

-The whole of Boracay island is under the jurisdiction of the town of Malay of Aklan province.
-There are three barangays in Boracay; Balabag, Manoc-Manoc, and Yapak.
+The three barangays comprising Boracay island, Balabag, Manoc-Manoc, and Yapak, are part of the municipality of Malay in the province of Aklan.

 Climate

 Weather in Boracay is generally divided into two seasonal weather patterns known locally as the Amihan and Habagat seasons.
 In the Visayan language, Amihan means a cool northeast wind, and Habagat means west or southwest wind; southwest monsoon.

 The Amihan season is characterized by moderate temperatures, little or no rainfall, and a prevailing wind from the northeast.
 The Habagat season is characterized by hot and humid weather, frequent heavy rainfall, and a prevailing wind from the west.

 On Boracay, the main indicator of the switch between the Amihan and Habagat seasonal patterns is the switch in wind direction.
 In most years this transition is abrupt and occurs overnight.
 In some years there is a period of perhaps a week or two where the wind will switch between Amihan and Habagat patterns several times before settling into the pattern for the new season.
 As a rule of thumb, Boracay will be in the Amihan weather pattern from sometime in October to sometime in March and in the Habagat weather pattern for the remainder of the year.

 Temperatures in Malay municipality province generally ranged between 25 and 30 C in 2009–2019, with a low of 24 C in February 2014 and high of 31 C in October 2018, ranging more widely in 2019, with a low of 23 C in March and a high of 33 C in May.
 During Tropical storm periods, temperatures can fall below 30 C. Tropical storms can impact Boracay at any time of year, but are most likely to be seen during the Habagat season.